Charles W. Bowen: Personal

 Bowen's educational accomplishments include a Bachelor of Science Degree magna cum laude from Excelsior University and a Master of Business Administration summa cum laude from Touro University International.
-Bowen is married to Janet Kay Bowen (née Cartwright) of Norfolk, Virginia.
-He has four children, Mason, Joshua, Joseph, and Kristen.
-His son, Mason, is currently on active duty in the Coast Guard.

 Post Coast Guard career

 In April 2011, Bowen went to work at Bollinger Shipyards, in Lockport, Louisiana.

 Bowen's first position at Bollinger was to manage the Sentinel building program.

 In August 2012 Bowen was promoted to vice president for Government Relations.